ultraschemer-microweb/microweb/README.md

 2. REST interface enabling all services above to a public API
 3. Attribution of user roles
 4. Simple permission control based on user roles
-6. Each user can store text documents and images on his/her accounts.
+6. Each user can store images on his/her accounts.
 7. Data management interface must be available to users.
 8. REST interfaces for user data management must be available to users.
-9. Read-only comments can be attached to documents and images.

 After defining the project objectives, project conditions are defined: